Dutch Formosa: Piracy (1620s-1630s)

 After Li Dan died in 1625, Zheng Zhilong became the new pirate chief.
 The Dutch allowed him to pillage under their flag.
 In 1626, he sold a large junk to the company, and on another occasion he delivered nine captured junks as well as their cargos worth more than 20,000 taels.
 Chinese officials asked the Dutch for help against Zheng in return for trading rights.
 Company officials were told that if they refused their help, their main Chinese trading partner, Xu Xinsu, would no longer be permitted to trade with the company but would instead "be destroyed along with his entire family."
 The company agreed and the Dutch lieutenant governor visited the officials in Fujian to inform them that the Dutch would drive Zheng from the coast.
 However, the Dutch were too late, and Zheng attacked the city of Xiamen, destroying hundreds of junks and setting fire to buildings and houses.
 Considering Zheng too strong to fight, in 1628 the Chinese authorities awarded him with an official title and imperial rank to appease him.
 Zheng became the "Patrolling Admiral" responsible for clearing the coast of pirates.
 He used his official position to destroy his competitors and established himself in the port of Yuegang.
 In October 1628, Zheng agreed to supply silks, sugar, ginger, and other goods to the company in return for silver and spices at a fixed rate.
 Then the Dutch got angry at Zheng, who they were convinced was trying to monopolize trade to Taiwan.
-His promised "disappeared into smoke".
+His promise "disappeared into smoke".
 In the summer of 1633, a Dutch fleet and the pirate Liu Xiang carried out a successful sneak attack on Zheng's fleet.
 Zheng believed that he and the Dutch were on good terms and was caught off guard; his fleet was destroyed.